johnrm174/model-railway-signalling/README.md

 # model-railway-signalling
-A model railway signalling library written in Python for the Raspberry Pi with DCC control of Signals and Points and train detection via the GPIO ports on the Pi.
+A model railway signalling library written in Python primarily intended for the Raspberry Pi, but will run on other platforms (albeit without some of the external interfacing functions).
 For details of the "Public" API - scroll down the page

-A simple interface to the Pi-SPROG-3 DCC Command station enables DCC control of the signals and points out on the layout.
+An interface to the Pi-SPROG-3 DCC Command station enables DCC control of the signals and points out on the layout.
-The GPIO interface allows external train detectors such as the BlockSignalling BOD2-NS to be connected in via opto-isolators.
+A GPIO interface allows external train detectors such as the BlockSignalling BOD2-NS to be connected in via opto-isolators.
 A MQTT interface enables multiple signalling applications to be networked together, sharing signal and track section states.

 All of the functions for creating and managing 'signals', 'points', 'sections' and 'sensors' have been developed as a Python Package to promote re-use across other layouts.
 This includes functions to support the interlocking of signals and points to enable fully prototypical signalling schemes to be developed.
 The signals and points opjects can be easily mapped to one or more DCC addresses in a manner that should be compatible with the majority of DCC signal/points decoders currently on the market.
-Track sensors can also be easily integrated (via the Raspberry Pi's GPIO interface) to enable full automatic control.
+Track sensors can also be easily integrated to provide 'signal passed' events, enabling full automatic control.

 Most types of colour light signals, semaphore signals, ground position light signals and ground disc signals are supported.